thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 .. _ownerReferencedTypesStringList:

 :``ownerReferencedTypesStringList``:
-    This field is relevant only(?) for a `BTSConfigItem`_ describing a passport field.
+    This field is relevant only for a `BTSConfigItem`_ describing a passport field.
 In this case, this field points at an enumeration of the allowed values for the described passport field.
 See `BTSPassportEditorConfig`_.
     Example:

     .. code::